webdev23/ponyFilters/README.md

 ### Demo: https://ponyhacks.com/open/dev/ponyFilters/

-To reload filers settings on page load, include the top cookie code part onlY. <br>
+To reload filers settings, on all domain page load, include the top cookie code part. <br>
 See source files comments.

 #### For testings via the console: